cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 These pages document the [RooStats](https://twiki.cern.ch/twiki/bin/view/RooStats/WebHome) /
-[RooFit](https://root.cern.ch/roofit) - based software tools used for statistical analysis within the [Higgs PAG](HiggsWG) - **combine**.
+[RooFit](https://root.cern.ch/roofit) - based software tool used for statistical analysis within the CMS experiment - **combine**.
+Note that while this tool was originally developed in the [Higgs PAG](HiggsWG), its usage is now widespread within CMS.

-Combine provides a command line interface to many different statistical techniques available inside RooFit/RooStats used widely inside CMS.
+Combine provides a command-line interface to many different statistical techniques, available inside RooFit/RooStats, that are used widely inside CMS.

-The package exists in GIT under [https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit)
+The package exists on GitHub under [https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit)

-For more information about GIT and its usage in CMS, see [http://cms-sw.github.io/cmssw/faq.html](http://cms-sw.github.io/cmssw/faq.html)
+For more information about Git, GitHub and its usage in CMS, see [http://cms-sw.github.io/cmssw/faq.html](http://cms-sw.github.io/cmssw/faq.html)

-The code can be checked out from GIT and compiled on top of a CMSSW release that includes a recent RooFit/RooStats
+The code can be checked out from GitHub and compiled on top of a CMSSW release that includes a recent RooFit/RooStats

 # Installation instructions